Archetypes

 Boss monster: WarGreymon ACE/MetalGarurumon ACE

 Your tamers all reduce the hard play cost of your digimon, and your digimon effects scale based on the number of colors among your tamers.
 When you have 3 colors, you go dummy hard with free-evo effects; each of the 5s can swing by effect when another digimon is played, and also gains <Alliance> (which it also has as an inherit).
-It further boasts a setter that can free-play a digimon with cost determined by colors in play by bottom-decking itself.
+It further boasts a really annoying delay option that gives it free 5s whenever a 5 is removed.

 - HERO (RY)